milibefk/what-happens-when/README.rst

 * If the DNS server is on a different subnet, the network library follows the ``ARP process`` below for the default gateway IP.

+There are 4 DNS servers involved in a loading a webpage;DNS recursor, Root nameserver, TLD name Server and Authoritative nameserver.
+* DNS recursor makes a series of request untill the authoritative Nameserver is reached.
+The authoritative Name Server is the last stop in the nameserver query.
 ARP process
 -----------